Evan-Coleman/Navius/docs/98_roadmaps/28-test-coverage.md

 - ✅ Added end-to-end tests for the feature system
 - ✅ Created performance benchmarks for feature operations
 - ✅ All 294+ tests now passing successfully
+- ✅ Implemented unit tests for ObservabilityProvider and ObservabilityOperations interfaces
+- ✅ Added tests for PrometheusProvider implementation
+- ✅ Created integration tests for the ObservabilityService

 ## Target State